Geras1mleo/TelegramWarnBot/README.md

 Here are some significant settings for the bot.
 You can change them at runtime and then use `reload` in console to reload new configurations.

-- [UpdateDelay](TelegramWarnBot/Configuration/Configuration.json#L2): Every given amount of seconds app will save all data of [Users](TelegramWarnBot/Data/Users.json) and [Chats](TelegramWarnBot/Data/Chats.json).
+- [UpdateDelay](TelegramWarnBot/Configuration/Configuration.json#L2): Every given amount of seconds app will save all data of [Users](TelegramWarnBot/Data/Users.json), [Chats](TelegramWarnBot/Data/Chats.json) and [ChatsWarnings](TelegramWarnBot/Data/ChatsWarnings.json).
-- [MaxWarnings](TelegramWarnBot/Configuration/Configuration.json#L3): Maximum number of warnings a member can receive before being banned.
+- [MaxWarnings](TelegramWarnBot/Configuration/Configuration.json#L3): The number of warnings the member will be banned on.
 - [DeleteWarnMessage](TelegramWarnBot/Configuration/Configuration.json#L4): Whether command message (`/warn @Geras1mleo` from administrator) needs to be deleted.
 - [Captions](TelegramWarnBot/Configuration/Configuration.json#L5): The following parameters indicate the reactions of bot on certain events:
   - [OnBotJoinedChatMessage](TelegramWarnBot/Configuration/Configuration.json#L6): Greeting message that will be sent when bot is added to chat.